MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/remote-desktop-services/install-odbc-on-connection-broker.md

 author: lizap
 manager: dongill
 ---
-# Install SQL native client on each RD Connection Broker server
+# Install the ODBC driver for SQL on each RD Connection Broker server

 >Applies To: Windows Server 2016